 mellow heroine on the right?

-It turns out that, by doing it with her, Hugh just passed a curse to Jay.
-The curse takes form of an entity that stalks the last end of the chain with an intent of killing him or her, before going back to the ones who passed it.
+It turns out that by doing it with her, Hugh passed a curse to Jay.
+The curse takes form of an entity that stalks the last end of the chain with the intent of killing them before going back to the ones who passed it.
 Only those who are cursed can see this entity and, to make matters more complicated, it changes its appearance to any person of age and/or gender.

-Jay is eventually left to fend for herself against this entity, who had now taken its close chances to kill her off, first hauntingly across her campus' hallways (in broad daylight! with people!), and then later at her own home.
-When the attacks place Jay at her limits, her friends took notice and helps her out with what could be a real phenomenon.
-Surely enough, they themselves saw what the entity is capable of and it is only a matter of time before it gets to their friend.
-With very little options in stopping the creature and now with her friends on the line of danger, Jay has no choice but to find a way, any desperate way, to stop it.
+Jay is then left to fend for herself against this entity, who now has taken its close chances to kill her off first hauntingly across her campus' hallways, and then later at her own home.
+When the attacks place Jay at her wit's end, her friends took notice and help her out with what could be a real phenomenon.
+Surely enough, they themselves see what the entity is capable of and it is only a matter of time before it gets to their friend.
+With very little options in stopping the creature and with her friends now in the line of danger, Jay has no choice but to find a way, any desperate way, to stop it.

 |You have no idea how many time looking back|

 Many may say that the film is a metaphor of teenage perspective, which is all not that far from the truth as themes of repression and fear of sexual infection are played around, along with other teenage dilemmas such as drug dependency (Jay was given a full meal and a pill at one scene.
 All she took was the pill) and suicide (Jay running her leg against a blade of grass), though by a lesser extent.
 By mixing this hinted drama with the horror of the supernatural, It Follows somehow found a way to make it all work and deliver a chilling and expressive horror film that relies little on gimmick and more on what could make us unnerve, psychologically and emotionally.